Mediacorp 5: As an all-English channel

 In September 1993, SBC announced that SBC 5's Malay-language programming would be moved to Channel 12 in order to expand its output in the language, and that SBC 5 would re-launch as an English-language channel.
 In preparation for the new Channel 5, SBC adopted block programming for the channel, with scheduling based on the lifestyles and preferences of viewers.
 Monday evenings would be for professionals, managers and executives while Tuesdays are for teenagers and young adults.
 Lighter shows would air in the 6-8 p.m. slot; I Love Lucy and a game show air every day and weekdays respectively in a stripped format.
-It would also introduce News 5 at Seven, aimed at blue-collar workers and feature human interest stories and News 5 Tonight, which resembled the former 9 p.m. news bulletin.
-On Fridays and Saturdays, two movies were scheduled during prime time; unappealing imports were to air after 11 p.m., reserved for TV series with limited ratings potential in Singapore.
+News programming was realigned, with the new News 5 at Seven, aimed at blue-collar workers and featuring human interest stories, and News 5 Tonight, which resembled the former 9 p.m. news bulletin.
+On Fridays and Saturdays, two movies were scheduled during prime time; imports with lower ratings expectations were moved to late-night time slots past 11 p.m.
 Channel 5's new newsroom was built at a cost of S$8 million.

 The relaunch occurred at midnight on 1 January 1994, as the culmination of Hi!
 5—a New Year's Eve special from Junction 8.
-The relaunch included a special lineup with 35 straight hours of broadcasting, which began on the afternoon of 31 December.
-A Straits Times reporter observed that Channel 5's new on-air presentation made the channel feel more "foreign" and American in style, in contrast to the more multicultural feel SBC 5 had.
+The launch would include 35 straight hours of broadcasting, which began on the afternoon of 31 December and concluded after New Year's Day.
+A Straits Times reporter observed that Channel 5's new on-air presentation, designed by Novocom in Los Angeles (including its new jingle "Where It All Happens", composed by Frank Gari and Danny Pelfrey), made the channel feel more "foreign" and American in style, in contrast to the more multicultural feel SBC 5 had.

 On 29 August 1994, the channel launched AM Singapore, Singapore's first English-language breakfast programme.
-It aired weekdays from 6:00 to 8:30am SGT.
+It aired weekdays from 6:00 to 8:30 a.m.
+SGT.
 Its initial presenters were Diana Koh and Lance Alexander; the latter who was dispatched from Perfect 10.
 AM Singapore was promoted aggressively, emphasising on being first with the news.
-With the launch of AM Singapore, Channel 5 now broadcast for 19 hours a day on weekdays.
+With the launch of AM Singapore, 5 now broadcast for 19 hours a day on weekdays.